mendersoftware/mender-docs/08.Server-integration/02.Preauthorizing-devices/docs.md

 Before we preauthorize the device, we need its 1) identity and 2) public key.
 You should already know the identity of your device from the [prerequisite above](#the-identity-of-your-device).

-When preauthorizing a device, device keys will be generated on separate system (not on the device), and then provisioned into the device storage.
+When preauthorizing a device, device keys will be generated on a separate system (not on the device), and then provisioned into the device storage.
 This way we can keep records of the public key of the device and ensure sufficient entropy during key generation, so the resulting keys are secure random.

 !!!
 Make sure the system you generate keys on is adequately secured, as it will also generate the device private keys.
 You should consider securely deleting (e.g. `shred`) the *private* keys after provisioning the device if you do not truly need a record of them (you can keep the public keys, of course).